ThadeoArlo/NodeMCU-Blynk/README.md

 - Via web browser with Dynamic IP
 - Via web browser with Static IP
 - Using the Blynk app to connect your device to the NodeMCU

+I'll be working on more ways to control the nodeMCU  in the ViaOthers branch, feel free to contribute and improve :)